tdiprima/threejs-playground/Code/Ales_Inferno/notes/conversacion.md

 ```

 <br>

-The TextureLoader is used to load the images, and then four separate Mesh objects are created with planes as their geometries and the loaded textures as their materials.
-The position property of each image is set to position them in the scene, and they are added to the scene using the add() method.
+1. The `TextureLoader` is used to load the images.

+2. Four separate `Mesh` objects are created with planes as their geometries and the loaded textures as their materials.

+3. The `position` property of each image is set to position them in the. scene

+4. They are added to the scene using the `add()` method.

-Note that this example uses MeshBasicMaterial which is a simple material that just maps the texture to the plane geometry without any lighting or shading effects.
-If you want more advanced material properties like lighting and shadows, you can use a different type of material, such as MeshStandardMaterial.
+Note that this example uses `MeshBasicMaterial` which is a simple material that just maps the texture to the plane geometry **without any lighting or shading effects.**

+If you want more advanced material properties like lighting and shadows, you can use a different type of material, such as `MeshStandardMaterial`.

 ## Pan and Zoom